 What to do in the Case of Fraud or Identity Theft

-If you suspect that your personal information has been lost or stolen to commit fraud or theft, Sterling National Bank is here to help.
+If you suspect that your personal information has been lost or stolen to commit fraud or theft, Webster Bank is here to help.

 - Immediately file a police report with your local police or the police in the community where the identity theft took place.
 Get a copy of the report, or at least its number, in case you need to show proof of the crime.

 - Call our Client Services professionals at 855.762.7500.
 Our representatives are here to give you the support you need.

 - Contact the fraud departments at each of the three major credit bureaus.